pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Required:

-- `extended_attributes` (Attributes List) A list of additional token attributes that are associated with this access token management plugin instance. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))
+- `extended_attributes` (Attributes Set) A list of additional token attributes that are associated with this access token management plugin instance. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))

 Optional: